Skip to content

 THE LAPD DETECTIVE UNDER SUSPICION

-This is 29-year-old Sherri Rasmussen celebrating Christmas with her family.
+29-year-old Sherri Rasmussen is celebrating Christmas with her family.
 She is married to John Ruetten, a devoted husband who adores her.
 But on the night of February 24th, 1986, things would take a turn for the worse.

 DISCOVERY OF THE CRIME SCENE AND EARLY DOUBTS